Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 So this is the point where I’d show you some anime examples, but to be honest Ive never even heard this word in anime before.
 So here’s an example from a J-drama :]

-Now for those of you who aren’t in a till “death do you part” relationship.
-And still want to tell your smooch buddy, or future smooch buddy that you love them and not come off like your creepy obsessed stalker.
-I’ll share with you guys 2 other ways to do so.
+Now for those of you who aren’t in a 'til “death do you part” relationship, and still want to tell your smooch buddy, or future smooch buddy that you love them and not come off like your creepy obsessed stalker I’ll share with you guys 2 other ways to do so.

 So that concept is…